 However, the Marvel Cinematic Universe began in 2008, which makes it 13 years old.
 While many of the same cast cross over across films, it doesn’t hold the same consistency as the Potter films.

-As for the longest-running film franchise of all time, that goes to the Godzilla films which began in 1954 and continued until 2021’s Godzilla vs Kong.
-This means Godzilla is 67 years young.
+The longest-running film franchise is the Godzilla films, which began in 1954 and continued until 2021’s Godzilla vs Kong.
+This means Godzilla is 67 years old.

 While you might think the title should belong to the James Bond franchise, the first film was released in 1962, which makes the series 59 years old.

 However, the series has had multiple actors play the lead, which disqualifies it from the above comparison.

 This one might surprise you if you didn’t know it: the first Spiderman movie was not Tobey Maguire’s 2002 film, but the 1977 made-for-TV film Spiderman, which makes the franchise 43 years old.